The low-rank hypothesis of complex systems

-\textbf{Effective ranks.} The idea of extracting the number of significant components in a matrix decomposition is an old theme (e.g., in factor analysis \cite{Malinowski1977, Sanchez1986} or PCA~\cite[How Many Components~?]{Abdi2010}), but is still subject to new interesting developments in random matrix theory, data science~\cite{Gavish2014, Gavish2017} and in network science where hyperbolic geometry~\cite{Almagro2021} and information theory~\cite{Lynn2021} are used.
+\textbf{Effective ranks.} The idea of extracting the number of significant components in a matrix decomposition is an old theme (e.g., in factor analysis \cite{Malinowski1977, Sanchez1986} or PCA~\cite[How Many Components~?]{Abdi2010}), but is still subject to new interesting developments in random matrix theory, data science~\cite{Gavish2014, Gavish2017}, and in network science where hyperbolic geometry~\cite{Almagro2022} and information theory~\cite{Lynn2021} are used.
 Because of the close relationship of SVD with the rank, many effective ranks are defined using the singular values.
 Intuitively, these effective ranks are numbers that indicate how many singular values are significant when decomposing a matrix.
 Table~\ref{tab:effective_ranks} presents the list of different effective ranks that we have inventoried.

-The effective ranks thrank and shrank are defined from matrix denoising techniques such as the ones introduced by Refs.~\cite{Perry2009, Gavish2014, Gavish2017}, which rely on spectral theory of infinite random matrices~\cite{Benaych-Georges2012} to determine optimal ways of shrinking the singular values distribution~(see \prettyref{SIsubsec:effective_ranks}).
+The effective ranks thrank and shrank are defined from matrix denoising techniques such as the ones introduced by Refs.~\cite{Perry2009, Gavish2014, Gavish2017}, which rely on the spectral theory of infinite random matrices~\cite{Benaych-Georges2012} to determine optimal ways of shrinking the singular values~(see \prettyref{SIsubsec:effective_ranks}).
+In Fig.~\ref{fig:low_rank_hypothesis}l, the Frobenius norm is used to obtain shrank and a threshold of 0.9 is used for the energy ratio in Fig.~\ref{fig:low_rank_hypothesis}j.